+Translocate

-Translocate Psi Ability Cost: 12 Concentration Time: 1 minute Target: self Range: 180 meters
+Concentration Time: 1 minute

+Target: self

 Psychokinetic psions can do more than just push objects around.
 They can also move instantly from place to place.
 After the concentration time passes, the psion vanishes with a thunderous boom, as air rushes in to fill the vacuum he left, and reappears elsewhere a heartbeat later.